 So far, our findings suggest that the independence dividend tends to be substantial, negative and fairly persistent.
 Yet, there also is considerable heterogeneity in the economic impact of secession across countries and time.
 From a policy perspective, one lingering issue concerns understanding the economic channels through which secessionist processes affect growth potential in NICs.
-Obtaining reliable estimates for the relative importance of these channels is complicated, however, by the fact that the net efficiency gain of independence remains unobserved.
-Intuitively, if NICs possess prior knowledge on any efficiency gains that might be associated with the independence declaration at the time economic decisions are made, this might lead to endogeneity bias if these decisions are partially determined by prior beliefs about the (unobserved) efficiency gain of independence.

-This extension builds on prior results to propose a two-step approach to shed some light on the primary economic channels determining both the sign as well as the magnitude of country-specific independence payoffs.
-To address the endogeneity issue, it borrows and adapts an estimator that explicitly models the unobserved efficiency gain of independence from the total factor productivity literature.
-After outlining an estimation strategy to circumvent endogeneity bias by parametrically controlling for it, subsequent sections present the baseline results, robustness checks and a summary of the main findings.
+Building on prior results, this final extension proposes a two-step approach to shed some light on the primary economic channels determining both the sign as well as the magnitude of country-specific independence payoffs.
+After outlining the estimation strategy, we present the baseline results along with some robustness checks.